 2. I am a Consultant – am I eligible?

 Eligibility is key when deciding to apply for the Global Talent Visa route.
 Tech Nation have made it very clear who are not suitable applicants.
 The most questions I receive are those who are consultants – either technical or management or those who have business skills and work for agencies, are consultants or outsources.
 How to properly assess whether or not you are a consultant is “Do you work for clients to build their products or services?” or “Do you work in house for a company to develop their own products or services?”
 If it is the former, then you would not be considered eligible.
+Further, the Tech Nation Guidelines now provide a definition of “Product Led Digital Technology Company” which makes it very clear what that means.
 For more information about eligibility for the Global Talent Visa endorsement, click here.

 3. What is the difference between letters of support and letters of recommendation?